wwwlicious/servicestack-eventstore/ReadMe.md

 ```
 #### Setting a Retry Policy ####

 When creating a subscription you can also specify the retry policy used by ServiceStack.EventStore in response to a subscription to EventStore being dropped.
-Since the retry functionality builds on the <a href="https://github.com/App-vNext/Polly">Polly</a> library the retry policy can be set by either specifying an `IEnumerable<TimeSpan>` or a delegate.
+Since the retry functionality builds on the <a href="https://github.com/App-vNext/Polly">Polly</a> library, the retry policy can be set by either specifying an `IEnumerable<TimeSpan>` or a delegate.

-For example, in the `Configure` method we can specify a series of `TimeSpan`s that tell the plugin that if the specified subscription is dropped then wait one second before retrying the subscription.
+For example, in the `Configure` method we can specify a series of `TimeSpan`s that tell the plugin that in the event of a specified subscription being dropped to wait one second before retrying the subscription.
 And then three seconds after that.
 And then five seconds after that:

 ```csharp
 var settings = new SubscriptionSettings()